jundalisay/spblist/content/en/research/descartes/passions/article-051.md

 ### 59. Indecision, Courage, Boldness, Emulation, Cowardice, and Terror.

 Thus we can hope and fear, even though the outcome of what we expect does not depend at all on us.

 But when it is represented to us as depending on us, there may be difficulty in choosing the means or in executing them.

 From the former arises Indecision, which disposes us to deliberate and seek counsel.
 Courage or Boldness opposes the latter, of which Emulation is a kind.
 And Cowardice is contrary to courage, just as Fear or Terror is to Boldness.

 ### 60. Remorse

-And if one has determined upon some action before Indecision is removed, this gives rise to Remorse of conscience: which does not concern the future like the preceding passions, but rather the present or the past.
+If one has determined upon some action before Indecision is removed, this gives rise to Remorse of conscience: which does not concern the future like the preceding passions, but rather the present or the past.

 ### 61. Joy and Sadness